| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 vectors

-test function), then iram
+function), then iram

 returns the eigenvectors along with its other results.